 My bubble burst as somehow the topic of the uneaten bun comes up.
 The mom offers that the restaurant has a gluten-free menu available upon request.
 I smile widely and say all the right things back.

 The dad joins the conversation and says they “used to think Taylor had a gluten problem, but that wasn’t it.
 They still don’t know what it is.”

-Usually this is my cue to go off about the toxic load, how we are all bearing children with GI and immune problems from the get go.
+Usually this is my cue to go off about the toxic load, how we are all bearing children with gastrointestinal and immune problems from the get go.
 But, I was tired.
 I was bummed.
 I didn’t even say something sympathetic or ask more.
 Not me!
 Did I subconsciously think our new community was immune to the New Normal?

 And what is the New Normal anyway?
 The secret isn’t out yet, it’s not okay to openly talk about it.
 Doesn’t register with most parents, as they often think they are the ONLY ones with sick kids.

 Many parents don’t even KNOW their kids are chronically ill because their friends, their pediatricians, don’t phrase these problems as chronic illness.

 I’ve gone through four pediatricians.
 They all didn’t show concern when I asked them, “Aren’t you concerned that all these kids are sick once a month?”
 Isn’t that abnormal?